Top 25 Books to Read Before You Die 2021

 It has become one of the most important classical literary works of the 20th century.
 Garcia Marquez won the Nobel Prize for literature in 1982, which established her status as a world-class literary master, largely because of the great influence of "a hundred years of solitude".

 This is a stunning work, with a translation that is worthy of the author.
-I was an English teacher and a colleague who had dual citizenship with Colombia and she read both versions of this work and couldn't decide between the two.
+I was an English teacher and a colleague who had dual citizenship in Colombia and she read both versions of this work and couldn't decide between the two.
 I've only read the English translation, but even the translation puts it in the top tier of all the novels I've read. that's good news and bad news maybe.—Read More—William P. Xander

 4. Letter to Garcia